…and to our developing

 focused on creative resilience, compassionate resistance and

-our quest to build a green civilization (a civilization in harmony with nature).
+our quest to build a green civilization (a civilization of people

 Teams of Two article